OutsourcedGuru/beehive-varroa-barrier/README.md

 The inner diameter of each tube should be 5.5mm and large enough to allow any of the bees to pass through.

 ## Barrier shims
-The design includes eight adjustable barrier shims which mount to the vertical faces of the middle part.
+The design includes eight vertically-adjustable barrier shims which mount to the vertical faces of the middle part.
 Imagine these as the soft rubber bristles of a modern toothbrush which are trapped in a shim.
 The shim is mounted in such a way that the bristle ends will knock off the Varroa mites which are riding on a particular bee's back.
+Elongated mount holes allow the shim to be adjusted.

 ## Mesh
-Not shown in the design is a mesh of some kind which lies between the middle and bottom parts where each of the four large circles are.
-The mesh is just large enough to allow a Varroa mite to fall through but cause no harm to the bees themselves.
+Not shown in the design is a mesh which lies between the middle and bottom parts coincident to the four large circles.
+The mesh is just large enough to allow a Varroa mite to fall through but to cause no harm to the bees themselves.

 ## Acid tray
 Not shown in the design is a tin or similar tray underneath which holds oxalic acid.
-Mites who fall through the mesh land in the tray and are killed/collected there.
+Mites who fall through the mesh land in the tray and are killed/collected there for the sake of monitoring the hive's health.